classroomtechtools/modularLibraries.gs/Requests/Requests.md

 response;  // ["hello", "world"]
 ```

+When you have written the functions and are ready for production, simply publish as API executable, and change `concurrentlyInDevMode` method to `concurrently`.

 Note that at the present time concurrent calls have a time limit of about one minute.
-Also note that the author believes the response is always in the expected order (and never "world, hello"), because Google returns the responses in order of the original requests passed to it.
+Also note that the response is always in the expected order (and never "world, hello"), because Google returns the responses in order of the original requests passed to it.